rhayes777/PyAutoFit/docs/overview/the_basics.rst

             # print("Rate = ", instance.exponential.rate)

             Get the range of x-values the data is defined on, to evaluate the model of the Gaussian.

             xvalues = np.arange(self.data.shape[0])

-            Internally, the ``instance`` variable is a list of all model components pass to the ``Collection`` above.
+            Internally, the ``instance`` variable is a list of all model omponents pass to the ``Collection`` above.

-            we can therefore iterate over them and use their ``model_data_1d_via_xvalues_from`` methods to create the summed overall model data.
+            we can therefore iterate over them and use their ``model_data_1d_via_xvalues_from`` methods to create the
+            summed overall model data.

             model_data = sum(